 Pro Tips: On-street parking allows 3 hours with no charge.
 Well-placed garages allow for long-term parking.
 The Roman Chariot is a free downtown shuttle that runs on Fridays and Saturdays.

-2. Put Your Own Love Lock On The American Flag Bridge
+2. The American Flag Bridge

 The American Flag Bridge is a stunning sight with its lights reflecting on the river at night, but romantic couples visit during all hours of the day and night.
 The idea is to buy a padlock, engrave or somehow mark your name or initials on it, then attach it to the bridge, and throw the key into the river, symbolizing everlasting love.
 Even more special is the fact that the bridge crosses the place where the Etowah and Oostanaula Rivers meet to form the Coosa River.